Alfresco/alfresco-ng2-components/docs/tutorials/creating-the-app-using-yeoman.md

 ## Using the application

-Now that you ADF application is correctly configured, start it running the  `npm start`  command from a terminal, double checking you are located into the project folder (in our case  `myApp`).
+Now that your ADF application is correctly configured, start it by running the  `npm start`  command from a terminal, double checking you are located into the project folder (in our case  `myApp`).
 The execution of the command takes a couple of seconds and a browser will automatically open at  `http://localhost:4200/`.

 As you can see from the user interface, the Alfresco ADF application is really straightforward and basic.
-This is a precise requirement for this example, because it focuses the attention on the comprehension of the basis, instead of containing complex features that will be part of an intermediate/expert learning path.
+This is a precise requirement for this example, because it focuses the attention on the comprehension of the basics, instead of containing complex features that will be part of an intermediate/expert learning path.
 Below a screenshot of how the home page looks like.

 ![yeoman_start](../docassets/images/yeoman_start.png)